JohnPaulinePineda/Portfolio_Project_58/docs/index.md

 #### 1.2.2.2 API Testing <a class="anchor" id="1.2.2.2"></a>

 1. The API code developed using the FastAPI framework deploying a survival prediction model was successfully tested with results presented as follows:
-    * **Server Initialization**: FastAPI application was started successfully, with Uvicorn running on http://127.0.0.1:8001, indicating that the server is active and ready to process requests.
+    * **Server Initialization**: FastAPI application was started successfully, with Uvicorn running on http://127.0.0.1:8001, indicating that the server and its documentation are active and ready to process requests.
     * **Hot Reloading Activated**: Uvicorn's reloader process (WatchFiles) was initialized, allowing real-time code changes without restarting the server.
     * **Server Process Started**: The primary server process was assigned a process ID (18676), confirming successful application launch.
     * **Application Ready State**: The server was shown to wait for incoming requests, ensuring all necessary components, including model loading, are successfully initialized.